 Formerly known as Research In Motion, Blackberry launched its first mobile device, an email pager, in 1999.
 Today they compete in the smartphone and tablet market, as well as make software and hardware for industrial applications.
 In 2016 Blackberry exited the smartphone market and licensed its brand to electronics giant TCL, but in 2020 TCL terminated the agreement, leaving no-one to manufacture Blackberry phones.

 B- grade in the Baptist World Aid Australia's Behind the Barcode 'Ethical Electronics Guide 2016', which grades companies on their efforts to mitigate the risks of forced labour, child labour and worker exploitation throughout their supply chains.
 Assessment criteria fall into four main categories: policies, traceability & transparency, monitoring & training and worker rights.

 This company received an S&P Global ESG Score of 21/100 in the Software category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 This company is a supplier of phones to the US Defense Department and will supply 80% of the phones being used for a new program the military is starting.

 A US jury in San Francisco has found BlackBerry maker Research in Motion liable for US$147.2m in damages for impinging on patents held by Mformation Technologies.

-This company has corporate responsibility claims on its website, including sustainability and ethics in the supply chain.
+This company has corporate responsibility claims on its website, covering environment, social responsibility, and codes of conduct.